chrisadesign/chrisadesign.github.io/_posts/2023-11-08-ScotGov-Prototype-Kit-Plugin.md

 title: GOV.UK Prototype Kit plugin for the Scottish Government Design System
 ---

-A couple of years ago I created a fork of the prototype kit with the Scottish design system (ScotDS) embedded in it.
-I've not looked at it since and it's likely very out of date, but tings have also moved on with the prototype kit which now has plugins, so I've had a crack at creating a plugin to bring the ScotDS into the kit.
+A couple of years ago I created a fork of the prototype kit with the Scottish Design Dystem (ScotDS) embedded in it.
+I've not looked at it since and it's likely very out of date, plus things have moved on with the prototype kit which now has plugins, so I've had a crack at creating a plugin to bring the ScotDS into the kit.

 ## How to use